alexong04/DAQ-System-Release/docs/setup_guide.md

 READ_TIMEOUT_SECONDS=1.0
 ```

-For a local release package, SQLite is recommended because it does not require a separate database server.

 ---

-## 7. Pairing the HC-05 on Windows
+## 5. Pairing the HC-05 on Windows

 1. Turn on the Arduino and HC-05.
 2. Open Windows Bluetooth settings.